Due to the current situation, we have decided to turn this event into a FREE WEBINAR.

 Who is this event for?

+This event seeks to draw together social pedagogy and spatial approaches from Germany and England in theory and practice.
 It will be particularly relevant for students, practitioners and academics interested in Social Pedagogy, social work, foster care, young people care, participation and rights, but everyone wanting to know more about Social Pedagogy is also welcome!

 Social Pedagogy in the German tradition – key elements and current challenges